bartvanhoey/DomainDrivenDesignWorkshop/README.md

 ## Introduction

 This is a **free hands-on DDD workshop** wherein the **main concepts of Domain Driven Design** are explained.
-The workshop is based upon the [Implementing Domain Driven Design](https://docs.abp.io/en/abp/latest/Domain-Driven-Design-Implementation-Guide) guide you can find in the **ABP Framework Documents**.

 The **main goal** of this workshop is to provide students/teachers/developers/architects with **a free practical guide to study/teach DDD concepts**.
+It is based upon the [Implementing Domain Driven Design](https://docs.abp.io/en/abp/latest/Domain-Driven-Design-Implementation-Guide) guide you can find in the **ABP Framework Documents**.

 During this **step-by-step workshop** you will create an **IssueTracking application** following Domain Driven Design techniques.